HCL-Cloud-Native-Labs/SRE-Boilerplate/LitmusChaos Install/Litmus-on-K3S.md

 ```
 kubectl create -f https://hub.litmuschaos.io/api/chaos/2.3.0?file=charts/generic/experiments.yaml -n <APP_NAMESPACE>
 ```
-Here APP_NAMESPACE would be the namespace when Application is installed ( in this case "de").
+Here APP_NAMESPACE would be the namespace when Application is installed ( in this case "defaul").

 Once the experiments have been installed , you can use below command to list out all the ChaosExperiemnt and go through the details of a ChaosExperiment.